Julien-Gustin/Grade-Notifyer-Bot/README.md

 - Run it on a raspberry pi that notify the student via pushover app

-For that purpose just get to `src/notification.py` and modify how you want to get notified
+For that purpose just modify `src/notification.py`

 I personally use the service of [pushover](https://pushover.net/) that allow me to send me notification to my phone via http request.